Chart Color Schemes

 Branxton features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.8% of all households, including 41.2% couples with children, 30.1% couples without children, and 9.3% single parent families.
-Non-family households make up the remaining 18.2%, with lone person households at 16.2% and group households comprising 1.7% of the total.
-The median household size is 2.9 people, larger than the Rest of NSW average of 2.6.
+Non-family households make up the remaining 18.2%, consisting of 16.2% lone person households and 1.7% group households.
+The median household size is 2.9 people, which is larger than the Rest of NSW average of 2.6.

 Frequently Asked Questions - Households